Completed K-theory and Equivariant Elliptic Cohomology: Calculations

-Morally, completing in \textit{positive} powers of $q$ doesn't amount to much at \textit{negative} level, since the cocycles are expected to correspond to loop group representations, which at negative twisting are of \textit{negative energy} and have unbounded negative $S^1$-eigenspaces.
-Thus the representations themselves do not produce $\hat{K}_{S^1}$-cocycles without being cut down to size by the FHT-Dirac construction.
+\begin{defn} An element $\tau\in H_{S^1}^{3}(G/G)$ is called a \textit{strongly topologically regular}\footnote{The adverb ``strongly" is there to distinguish this from the condition of topological regularity (c.f.
+[FHT3] 2.1), which does not require the bilinear form to be definite.} twist if the restriction of $\tau$ to $H^{3}(T/T)\simeq H^{1}(T)^{\otimes2}\oplus H^{3}(T)$ is concentrated in the first summand (c.f.
+Remark \ref{deg3twist}) and defines a symmetric, non-degenerate, definite bilinear form on $H_{1}(T)$.
+The twist is called \textit{positive} (\textit{negative}) if that bilinear form is positive (negative) definite. \end{defn}

-More precisely, the symmetry between positive and negative level in the uncompleted case is a direct consequence of complex conjugation of Fredholm operators, which induces an involution at the level of spectra.
-After completion, complex conjugation is not permissible since it sends $q$ to $q^{-1}$.
+Let $G(1)$ denote the identity component of a compact Lie group $G$.
+In this section the groups $^{\tau}\vec{K}^{*}_{S^1}(G(1)/G)$ will be calculated.
+The calculation will eventually break into two subsections---according to whether the twist $\tau$ is positive or negative definite---which have different flavors.
+The asymmetry not mysterious: it comes precisely from the asymmetry in completing $\mathbb{Z}[q^{\pm}]$ to $\mathbb{Z}((q))$ rather than $\mathbb{Z}[[q,q^{-1}]]$.
+Morally, relaxing finite-dimensionality of vector bundles in \textit{positive} powers of $q$ doesn't amount to much at \textit{negative} level, since the cocycles (are expected to) correspond to loop group representations, which at negative level are of \textit{negative energy} and have bounded \textit{above} $S^1$-eigenspaces.
+Thus the representations themselves do not produce $\vec{K}_{S^1}$-cocycles without being `finitized' by a Fredholm operator\footnote{This is the (rather involved) FHT-Dirac construction (c.f.
+[FHT3] Section V).} and the story collapses to match classical twisted $K$-theory.

-For the rest of the section I adopt some slightly abusive\footnote{The abuse lies in the fact that, despite being locally equivalent to their conterparts, only the groupoids on the right side carry strict $S^1$-actions, globally.} notation:
+Let $T$ denote a maximal torus of $G$ and let $N$ be the normalizer of $T$.
+The plan is to make a preliminary calculation over $T/N$ and then transport that to $G(1)/G$ via the natural faithful map $\omega:T/N\rightarrow G/G$.
+A few lemmas can be stated and proved uniformly for positive and negative twists.